ko-build/ko/docs/reference/ko_run.md

       --oci-layout-path string   Path to save the OCI image layout of the built images --platform strings         Which platform to use when pulling a multi-platform base.
 Format: all | <os>[/<arch>[/<variant>]][,platform]*
   -P, --preserve-import-paths    Whether to preserve the full import path after KO_DOCKER_REPO.
-      --push                     Push images to KO_DOCKER_REPO (default true) --sbom string              The SBOM media type to use (none will disable SBOM synthesis and upload, also supports: spdx, cyclonedx, go.version-m). (default "spdx")
+      --provenance               Generate provenance metadata for the build artifacts. (default true) --push                     Push images to KO_DOCKER_REPO (default true) --sbom string              The SBOM media type to use (none will disable SBOM synthesis and upload, also supports: spdx, cyclonedx, go.version-m). (default "spdx")
       --sbom-dir string          Path to file where the SBOM will be written.